1. Home

 There is an important action that is needed to ensure reliability of outbound emails to your contacts, via Keap, from your email address(es).

-Records need to be added to your domain so Keap can reliably send emails from any email address on your domain.
+Records need to be added to your Domain Name Settings (DNS) so Keap can reliably send emails from any email address on your domain.

 We will email you instructions as part of your Keap training.
-Specifically, these instructions will show you how to add DKIM records to your domain name settings (DNS).
+Specifically, these instructions will show you how to add DKIM, SPF and DMARC records to your DNS.
 A bit technical, but with our help, it’s not a big job.

 What is DKIM?

-DKIM (Domain Keys Identified Mail) is a complex email protocol that allows a sender’s identity to be authenticated by the recipient to help combat email fraud.
+DKIM (Domain Keys Identified Mail) is a complex email protocol that allows the email receiver to check that an email was indeed sent and authorised by the owner of the sender domain.

 DKIM affords the greatest assurance that the sender is who they say they are and gives email providers a way to track and hold senders accountable for the messages they’re sending.
 As a result, deliverability of these messages is greater and inbox placement is improved.